zim-desktop-wiki/zim-desktop-wiki/windows/README-BUILD-win32.txt

 http://www.python.org/download/

-Note: Zim has not yet been ported to Python 3.
+NOTE: Zim has not yet been ported to Python 3.

 2. Install the py2exe library from